voxelmorph/voxelmorph/README.md

 ## Training

-If you would like to train your own model, you will likely need to customize some of the data loading code in `voxelmorph/generators.py` for your own datasets and data formats.
-However, it is possible to run many of the example scripts out-of-the-box, assuming that you have a directory containing training data files in npz (numpy) format.
-It's assumed that each npz file in your data folder has a `vol` parameter, which points to the numpy image data to be registered, and an optional `seg` variable, which points to a corresponding discrete segmentation (for semi-supervised learning).
-It's also assumed that the shape of all image data in a directory is consistent.
+If you would like to train your own model, you will likely need to customize some of the data-loading code in `voxelmorph/generators.py` for your own datasets and data formats.
+However, it is possible to run many of the example scripts out-of-the-box, assuming that you provide a list of filenames in the training dataset.
+Training data can be in the NIfTI, MGZ, or npz (numpy) format, and it's assumed that each npz file in your data list has a `vol` parameter, which points to the image data to be registered, and an optional `seg` variable, which points to a corresponding discrete segmentation (for semi-supervised learning).
+It's also assumed that the shape of all training image data is consistent, but this, of course, can be handled in a customized generator if desired.

-For a given `/path/to/training/data`, the following script will train the dense network (described in MICCAI 2018 by default) using scan-to-scan registration.
+For a given image list file `/images/list.txt` and output directory `/models/output`, the following script will train an image-to-image registration network (described in MICCAI 2018 by default) with an unsupervised loss.
 Model weights will be saved to a path specified by the `--model-dir` flag.

 ```
-./scripts/tf/train.py /path/to/training/data --model-dir /path/to/models/output --gpu 0
+./scripts/tf/train.py --img-list /images/list.txt --model-dir /models/output --gpu 0
 ```

-Scan-to-atlas registration can be enabled by providing an atlas file with the `--atlas atlas.npz` command line flag.
+The `--img-prefix` and `--img-suffix` flags can be used to provide a consistent prefix or suffix to each path specified in the image list.
+Image-to-atlas registration can be enabled by providing an atlas file, e.g. `--atlas atlas.npz`.
 If you'd like to train using the original dense CVPR network (no diffeomorphism), use the `--int-steps 0` flag to specify no flow integration steps.
 Use the `--help` flag to inspect all of the command line options that can be used to fine-tune network architecture and training.

 ## Registration